Infinite-Improbability/BayesX-Julia/README.md

 ## MPI Support
 Ultranest supports MPI.
 To use launch your Julia scripts using `mpiexec` or equivalent.

 While the Python dependencies will install automatically if not found, this can be cause segfaults as MPI.jl is trying to use one MPI library and mpi4py another.
 I suggest manually installing `ultranest` and `mpi4py` in a conda environment.
-This allows you to use [force Conda to use an external MPI library](https://conda-forge.org/docs/user/tipsandtricks.html#using-external-message-passing-interface-mpi-libraries).
+This allows you to use [force Conda to use an external MPI library](https://conda-forge.org/docs/user/tipsandtricks.html#using-external-message-passing-interface-mpi-libraries). `x.y` should be replaced with the approriate version number, probably `4.1`.
 ```shell
 conda install ultranest mpi4py openmpi=x.y.*=external_*
 ```